tillbiskup/bibrecord/docs/index.rst

 bibrecord documentation
 =======================

-Welcome!
-This is the documentation for bibrecord, a Python package for handling bibliographic records within source code.
+*Handling bibliographic records within source code.*

-Did you ever feel the need of adding a reference to the literature to your code, *e.g.* to an article describing the algorithm you just (re)implemented?
+Did you ever feel the need of **adding literature references to your (Python) code**, *e.g.* to an article describing the algorithm you just (re)implemented?
+Did you ever think: "Wouldn't it be useful to automatically output this reference in a generated report or else?"
 Are you somewhat familiar with how bibliographic records look like, *e.g.* from using BibTeX in conjunction with the TeX/LaTeX typesetting system?
 Then bibrecord may be the tool of choice for you.

 Suppose you have implemented power-law noise and want to refer to the literature to give credit to those guys whose algorithm you've implemented.
 In this case, you could add the following record as an attribute to your class: